henryjin3/henryjin-dev/assets/content/writing/i-built-a-crud-web-app-with-net-core-and-nuxtjs.md

 - Role-based Authorization in Nuxt.js Auth with custom middleware
 - Setting up the Vuex store in Nuxt.js for basic CRUD operations
 - Using nuxt-gmaps to easily plug into the Google Maps API
-- Using AutoMapper to hide passwords in the API
 - Mobile-friendly responsive design using Vuetify
+- Using C# AutoMapper to hide passwords in the API
 - Setting up unit testing for .NET Core with xUnit and Moq
 - [Salting and hashing](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/consumer-apis/password-hashing?view=aspnetcore-3.1) passwords in the API before storage in the database.